In Times of Trouble, What Should We Do?

 That was a first for me.
 I had never before experienced my daughter enjoying a song that I also liked so much and with which I have so many memories.
-And now here is a new memory: my daughter and I enjoying this song I enjoyed since my youth together for the first time in the car as we drove to our destination.
+And now here is a new memory: my daughter and I enjoying a song I have enjoyed since my youth.

-Earlier, in McDonald’s, the sweetheart and I were waiting for our order to be ready.
+Earlier, in McDonald’s, my sweetheart and I were waiting for our order to be ready.
 We were going to take a few treats with us for our journey.